zots0127/Jokewallet/readme.md

 Or use Django make a web application and add the private_key protection.

-I just know base64 and maybe cut the key and exchange the order？
+I just know base64 and maybe cut the key and exchange the order?

 I will learn something about it .

 I didn't get transaction api still now, so I can't do transaction now.

-I was trying to use RPC, but I can't connect to my bitcoin core so change to this way.
+I was trying to use RPC, but I can't connect to my BTC core so change to this way.

 This is my second time use python.